From COVID to the Ukraine war: Berlin clubs reopen amid new concerns | DW | 04.03.2022

 Gretchen has mounted a banner with peace doves across its entrance area.

-"It's a bit weird to party, knowing that there's war in your home country," Ukrainian DJ Alis, whose real name is Alisa Chepel, told DW on Thursday night, during a set at the Anomalie Art Club's "United x Ukraine" event.
-Donations from the event are to go to groups involved in social and medical sectors.
+"It's a bit weird to party, knowing there's war in your home country," Ukrainian DJ Alis, whose real name is Alisa Chepel, said on Thursday night, during a set at the Anomalie Art Club's "United x Ukraine" event.
+Donations from the event are to go to groups involved in the social and medical sectors.

-A gathering of people from different cultures and backgrounds who would otherwise never meet — that is precisely the aspect that people in the culture sector have been pointing to for two years, since clubs have had to shut down for long periods of time.
+A gathering of people from different cultures and backgrounds who would otherwise never meet — precisely the aspect that people in the culture sector have been pointing to for two years, ever since clubs were forced to shut down for extended periods.

 During the winter months, the clubs in Berlin were mostly closed, while some were used as vaccination centers

-The club scene is already looking far ahead, at next fall and winter, wondering what is going to happen if infection numbers rise or new virus variants hit a population without sufficient vaccination protection.
+The club scene is already looking far ahead, at next fall and winter, wondering what will happen if infection numbers rise or new virus variants hit a population without sufficient vaccination protection.

 The special coronavirus financial support should continue, the chairwoman of the Berlin Clubcommission says, adding that thanks in part to those benefits, all members of the association have managed to keep their venues afloat.

-In fact, the clubs at present face quite different challenges, including getting young people interested again who over the past two years have found alternatives to clubbing.
+Currently, the clubs face quite different challenges, including getting young people interested again who over the past two years have found alternatives to clubbing.
 Older audiences may have developed new routines and it is unclear whether they will return to the clubs.

 In addition to problems with booking, the venues also desperately need staff as many left the scene and have found other jobs.